 What causes endometriosis?

 The endometrium – the inside lining of the womb – sheds as a menstrual period in the monthly cycle.
 From day one to day 14 of the menstrual cycle, it is building up ready for conception around day 15, when most women ovulate.
-This process occurs in response to the hormone oestrogen, creating a nutrient-rich layer inside the womb ready to receive an embryo.
-When conception doesn't occur, a period will shed this lining.
+This process occurs in response to the hormone Oestrogen is one of the main female sex hormones…., creating a nutrient-rich layer inside the womb ready to receive an embryo.
+When conception doesn’t occur, a period will shed this lining.
 However, some of the blood may drip inside the abdomen via the fallopian tubes.
-Here it can begin 'seeding' itself onto healthy tissue on the bowel, bladder and ovaries.
+Here it can begin ‘seeding’ itself onto healthy tissue on the bowel, bladder and ovaries.
 With each period, this tissue then bleeds along with the womb lining, and the fluid it creates can become trapped inside the abdominal cavity, generating inflammation and pain.

 The reason why this happens is little understood.
 Research reports that as that many as half of all menstruating women are affected by period pain, and 10% have such severe pain that it incapacitates them for three or four days each month.
 How many of these have endometriosis is unknown, as diagnosis requires invasive techniques to determine the presence of rogue endometrial tissue.
 Where it is investigated, endometriosis is commonly found on the outside of the womb, ovaries, ligaments, bladder and bowel; large blood filled cysts may form on ovaries; and adhesions can stick organs together.
 Rarely it can grow on other organs, such as the lung, gums, kidneys, diaphragm, stomach, and liver.